What should your next fitness goal be? Take the quiz.

 • 1 ounce of meat, poultry, or seafood = 7 grams of protein

-With all that in mind, fruit can still be an important component of a high-protein diet, delivering a bit of protein along with a solid dose of vitamins, minerals, fiber, and energy-boosting carbs—all of which you need to fuel a healthy, active lifestyle.
+Still, fruit can be an important component of a high-protein diet, delivering a bit of protein along with a solid dose of vitamins, minerals, fiber, and energy-boosting carbs—all of which you need to fuel a healthy, active lifestyle.

 Benefits of Consuming Fruits High in Protein